 1.Create a hierarchy for your tasks.

-If we are self-aware, there is always something that needs to be done.
+If we are self-aware, there is always something that needs to the best fashion be done.
 There are several difficulties to address, especially if you own a company or a hotel.
 You’re exhausted and fearful that you won’t be able to do everything on your to-do list.
 You do have time; you are just wasting it.
 We will not be able to recover it after using it all.
 Additionally, people squander a great deal of time on jobs that are not critical or urgent at the moment.
 If you’re unfamiliar with it, the Eisenhower Matrix is a method for organizing your to-do list.

 To-do lists are classified into four categories: essential, urgent, crucial, and in-between.
 This matrix may help you prioritize your obligations, allowing you to focus on the less urgent and vital ones.
 Prioritize the most critical and time-sensitive tasks first, and then delegate the rest.
 Prioritization is critical for productivity since it requires completing the appropriate activities in the appropriate amount of time.